Bailey Antrobus

-Bailey Antrobus (born 18 February 2000) is a Wales international rugby league footballer who plays as a and for the York Knights in the Championship.
+Bailey Antrobus (born 18 February 2000) is a Wales international rugby league footballer who plays as a and for the Newcastle Thunder in the Championship.

 Background

 Antrobus was born in Wollongong, New South Wales, Australia.
 He is of Welsh descent.

 Playing career

-Club career
+York Knights

 Antrobus played for the St George Illawarra Dragons in trial games in 2021.
 On 13 May 2022, Antrobus signed a contract to join RFL Championship side York Knights.
 In August 2023, Antrobus suffered an ACL injury and missed the rest of the season.
 In October 2023, he signed a two-year deal to remain at York until 2025.